top of page

 I try to be strict with myself about what goes in the kiln: once fired the pots are not recyclable, so I have to be ruthless!

-On a personal level, I don't eat animal products for reasons of sustainability.
+I don't eat animal products for reasons of sustainability.

 All of this is an ongoing and imperfect attempt at living and working in a way that does least harm to the earth.